stefanlundchristensen/stefanlundchristensen.github.io/content/posts/Thoughts about this space.md

 date = 2024-09-22
 draft = false
 +++
+**TLDR**: Closer to 40, I’ve learned a lot from payments, platform engineering, and team building.
+Writing helps me reflect, and I believe in sharing to help others grow too.
+Expect irregular posts on leadership, tech, and whatever’s on my mind.

+---

 As I get closer to 40, I’ve gathered some learnings and perspectives that shape how I approach my work every day.
 I’ve been fortunate to